spoonjoy/redwoodjs-dbauth-oauth/api/README.md

  }
 ```

+**!!Important** - it's not just the password fields that need to be optional, it's any field that isn't:
+- `id`
+- `email` (even if it's not used as username)
+- your username field

+**If you have any other required fields, it'll fail when trying to create a new user.**

 Then, run `yarn rw prisma migrate dev`, and give it a name like "prepare for OAuth".

 That's it!
 Onto the next section.